-- Treats everyone with respect
+- Real leaders treat everyone with respect

-- Actions match words
+- Their actions match their words

-- Challenges us to be our best
+- They challenge us to be our best

-- Is arrogant or aloof or both
+- Is arrogant, aloof, or both

 - Criticizes without foundation